-You wouldn’t want bed bugs finding their way back to you after a neighbor takes your infested furniture off the street and back into the building.
+You wouldn’t want bed bugs finding their way back to you after a neighbor takes your buggy furniture off the street and back into the building.

 Stages of Bed Bug Infestations

-The days and weeks leading up to a full-fledged outbreak hold a series of signs if you know what to look for.
+The days and weeks leading up to a full-fledged infestation give off signs if you know what to look for.
+If you’ve made it this far, you know exactly what to look for.

-Bed bugs are a compounding problem.
-All it takes is a single egg laying female to begin.
-Their numbers can eventually explode as each female bug produces 200-500 eggs.
+Bed bugs are a fast multiplying problem.
+All it takes is a single egg laying female for an infestation to start.
+Their numbers can quickly explode as each female bug produces 200-500 eggs.

-Under optimum conditions, bed bugs are able to grow from egg to egg laying in as little as five weeks.
+Under perfect conditions, bed bugs can go from just hatching to fertile and egg laying in as little as five weeks.

 You will almost never see a bed bug during the day unless you have an advanced or severe infestation.

 Interceptors take away the guessing and are the best way to catch infestations early.

 Even if only one bug is present, that bug has to eat, so a bite has to happen.
 Eggs can’t be produced, and maturing is impossible without a blood meal.